Promptfoo vs 0xClaw - LLM Red Teaming vs AI Pentest Tool

 Can Promptfoo and 0xClaw together cover an AI product?

 Yes.
 A production AI product often needs LLM-layer testing and application-layer testing.
-Promptfoo can catch model behavior and prompt-safety failures, while 0xClaw can test the surrounding infrastructure and web/API attack surface.
+Promptfoo can catch model behavior and prompt-safety failures, while 0xClaw can test the surrounding infrastructure and web or API attack surface.

 Which tool should a security team try first?

 Start with the layer that creates the current risk.
-If the risk is prompt injection, jailbreaks, data leakage through model behavior, or RAG/agent misuse, start with Promptfoo.
+If the risk is prompt injection, jailbreaks, data leakage through model behavior, or RAG and agent misuse, start with Promptfoo.
 If the risk is exploitable application or infrastructure exposure, start with 0xClaw.

 Does 0xClaw test LLM prompts the same way Promptfoo does?